 Project Management for Small Business Owners — Best Practices

 Every business has a to-do list.
-Every company has goals and projects they undertake to meet those goals.
+Every company has goals and projects they undertake to meet those goals, and to coordinate income and expenses.
 So every type of business “does” project management.
 But project management (PM) as a discipline has traditionally been reserved for the larger organization, running large-scale projects like building bridges, launching large websites or undersea drilling.
 There’s no reason large business should reap all the benefits of PM like improved outcomes, performance, and profit, though.
 Small businesses can benefit from project management, too—if they know how.

 Technically a small business is any business that has anywhere from 1-499 employees.
 So, small businesses range from the mom and pop hair salon to the local dog groomer to even well-established technology or manufacturing companies.